intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/Multimodal/README.md

 ```

 Arguments info:
-- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the model (i.e. `openbmb/MiniCPM-Llama3-V-2_5`) to be downloaded, or the path to the huggingface checkpoint folder.
+- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the model (e.g. `openbmb/MiniCPM-Llama3-V-2_5` for MiniCPM-Llama3-V-2_5) to be downloaded, or the path to the huggingface checkpoint folder.
 - `image-url-or-path IMAGE_URL_OR_PATH`: argument defining the image to be infered.
 It is default to be 'http://farm6.staticflickr.com/5268/5602445367_3504763978_z.jpg'.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
-It is default to be `What is in the image?`.
+It is default to be `"What is in this image?"`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.
-- `--max-output-len MAX_OUTPUT_LEN`: Defines the maximum sequence length for both input and output tokens.
+- `--max-context-len MAX_CONTEXT_LEN`: argument defining the maximum sequence length for both input and output tokens.
 It is default to be `1024`.
-- `--max-prompt-len MAX_PROMPT_LEN`: Defines the maximum number of tokens that the input prompt can contain.
-It is default to be `512`.
+- `--max-prompt-len MAX_PROMPT_LEN`: argument defining the maximum number of tokens that the input prompt can contain.
+It is default to be `960`.
-- `--disable-transpose-value-cache`: Disable the optimization of transposing value cache.
+- `--low-bit` LOW_BIT: argument defining the low bit optimizations that will be applied to the model.
+Available options are `"sym_int4"`, `"asym_int4"` and `"sym_int8"`, with `"sym_int4"` as the default.
 - `--save-directory SAVE_DIRECTORY`: argument defining the path to save converted model.
 If it is a non-existing path, the original pretrained model specified by `REPO_ID_OR_MODEL_PATH` will be loaded, otherwise the lowbit model in `SAVE_DIRECTORY` will be loaded.

 #### Sample Output